 He had many friends of many cultures, but he also had a harsh view of other races.
 Growing up in that environment made me closed-minded to other races and sexes and orientations in a negative way.

 One unfortunate example of this influence: I remember being in middle school history class when they announced the 9/11 attacks.
 The teacher showed us on a map of where the suspected terrorists had come from.
-I went to the map and saw Islamabad and at the time I yelled out, “Look, it’s even call “Islam-is-bad“.
+I went to the map and saw Islamabad and at the time I yelled out, “Look, it’s even called “Islam-is-bad“.

 Yeah, shake my damn head at my younger self.